zorael/kameloso/README.md

 A command-line IRC bot.

 kameloso sits and listens in the channels you specify and reacts to certain events.
 It is a passive thing and does not respond to keyboard input.
 It is only known to actually work on [Freenode](https://freenode.net), but other servers *may* work, as long as they use `NickServ` for authentication.
-As some of Freenode's replies are non-standard, the bot may behave incorrectly on other servers.
+Some of Freenode's replies are non-standard however, and so the bot may behave in unforeseen ways.
+This software is beta quality, if that.

 Current functionality includes:

+* bedazzling coloured terminal output
-* printing of IRC events as they are parsed and handled, with optional colouring
+* printing of IRC events as they are parsed and handled
 * repeating text! amazing
 * 8ball! because why not
 * storing, loading and printing quotes from users
 * saving notes to offline users that get played back when they come online
 * looking up titles of pasted URLs
-* sed-replacement of the last message sent (s/this/that/ replacement)
+* sed-replacement of the last message sent (`s/this/that/` replacement)

 ## Fails to build with OpenSSL 1.1.0

+The library `dlang-requests` has [not yet been updated](https://github.com/ikod/dlang-requests/issues/45) to work with the modern **1.1.0** version of OpenSSL and so this project will not fully build.
+A workaround is to just not build the `webtitles` plugin that is importing the offending library, by compiling with `dub -c nowebtitles`.

+A better workaround is to modify the `dlang-requests`'s project file to point to the old library.
+However, this assumes that you still have the old library installed.

 ### Linux

-The library `dlang-requests` has not yet been updated to work with the modern **1.1.0** version of OpenSSL, and so this project will not build unless you manually modify its project file to point to the old library.
-This assumes that you still have the old library installed.
-The package name is `openssl-1.0` in Arch linux and it can peacefully live next to the new `openssl`.
+In Arch linux the package name is `openssl-1.0`, and it can peacefully live next to the new `openssl`.

 Open `~/.dub/packages/requests-0.4.1/requests/dub.json` in a text editor, and find these lines: